Bangladesh Navy: UN missions, multinational exercises and naval diplomacy

 BN ships regularly participate in exercises with other navies, gaining valuable experience and improving their fighting capabilities.
 CARAT is a yearly exercise conducted with the United States Navy in the Bay of Bengal since 2011.
 The BN has sent an OPV to every MILAN multinational naval exercise held near the Andaman Islands since 2010.
 AMAN, another multinational exercise held every two years in the Arabian Sea, organised by the Pakistan Navy, has also seen participation by BN frigates since 2009.
-BNS Bangabandhu participated in Exercise Ferocious Falcon, a Multinational Crisis Management Exercise, held at Doha, Qatar in November 2012, while BNS Somudra Joy participated the same exercise in 2015. took part in 14th Western Pacific Naval Symposium and International Fleet Review-2014 in Qingdao, Shandong Province of China in April 2014.
-She also participated in Langkawi International Maritime and Aerospace Exhibition (LIMA-2015) held at Malaysia.
+BNS Bangabandhu participated in Exercise Ferocious Falcon, a Multinational Crisis Management Exercise, held at Doha, Qatar, in November 2012, while BNS Somudra Joy participated in the same exercise in 2015. took part in the 14th Western Pacific Naval Symposium and International Fleet Review-2014 in Qingdao, Shandong Province of China in April 2014.
+She also participated in the Langkawi International Maritime and Aerospace Exhibition (LIMA-2015) held in Malaysia.

 Exercise Somudro Ghurni

 Somudro Ghurni (Bengali: সমুদ্রঘূর্ণি English: Sea Vortex) is the codename of a series of major naval exercises conducted by the Bangladesh Navy to simulate naval warfare and the protection of the country from external maritime threats, protection of the country's maritime resources, and prevention of smuggling.